Nationality & Life Dates:

 On View - Stent Family Wing, Skyway Level, Gallery 404

-Mythic themes and symbols derived from Jungian psychoanalysis dominated Gottlieb's rectilinear "pictographs" of the 1940's and early 1950's.
-In his series of "imaginary landscapes" and "bursts" which began in the mid 1950's, the duality of an earthbound realm and transcendent cosmological one are fixed in contrast.
+Mythic themes and symbols derived from Jungian psychoanalysis dominated Gottlieb's rectilinear "pictographs" of the 1940s and early 1950s.
+His series of "imaginary landscapes" and "bursts" presents the duality of an earthbound realm and a transcendent cosmological one.
 Gottlieb, like his fellow Abstract Expressionists, constantly sought inspiration from the subconscious and "the simple expression of the complex thought."
-Late in his life his art increasingly became painting about painting, meditation on the process of applying liquid pigment to canvas.
+Gottlieb's art increasingly became painting about painting—a meditation on the process of applying liquid pigment to canvas.